-The assessment of glottal aerodynamics of speakers with HI can provide useful information about vocal fold movement and glottal airflow during speech [6].
-Such information should contain suitable measures for detection of HI voice deviations and measures for examination of differences in vocal adjustments of speakers with HI as compared with those of speakers with normal hearing (henceforth NH) [16, 17, 18, 19]).
+The assessment of glottal aerodynamics of speakers with HI can provide useful information about vocal fold movement and glottal airflow during speech [20].
+Such information should contain suitable measures for detection of HI voice deviations and measures for examination of differences in vocal adjustments of speakers with HI as compared with those of speakers with normal hearing (henceforth NH) [21, 22, 23, 24]).
 Several glottal characteristics have been associated with HI voice disorders.
-For example, variations in F0 and its amplitude indicate breathiness, roughness, and hoarseness [19, 20, 21] while close-to-open phase ratio and steepness of glottal closure has been associated with breathiness [5].
-Furthermore, the extent of vocal fold abduction and glottal efficiency have been related to reduced HI vocal fold mobility and oscillatory efficiency [18].
+For example, variations in F0 and its amplitude indicate breathiness, roughness, and hoarseness [24, 25, 26] while close-to-open phase ratio and steepness of glottal closure has been associated with breathiness [7].
+Furthermore, the extent of vocal fold abduction and glottal efficiency have been related to reduced HI vocal fold mobility and oscillatory efficiency [23].
 However, these findings have been obtained using invasive methods and/or specialized, expensive equipment.

-Although there are few studies on HI voice characteristics using such instrumental methods [18], to the best of our knowledge, there are no studies on HI glottal source features extracted directly from the acoustic signal via inverse filtering using Aalto Aparat or any other related software.
-Hence, the present paper aims at examining automatically extracted voice features of Greek speakers with NH and with prelingual profound HI using the GIF program of Aalto Aparat [22] and discussing the results in relation to existing literature.
+Although there are few studies on HI voice characteristics using such instrumental methods [23](Furcin, 2000), to the best of our knowledge, there are no studies on HI glottal source features extracted directly from the acoustic signal via inverse filtering using Aalto Aparat or any other related software.
+Hence, the present paper aims at examining automatically extracted voice features of Greek speakers with NH and with prelingual profound HI using the GIF program of Aalto Aparat [27] and discussing the results in relation to existing literature.
 The clinical value of inverse filtering in atypical voice research as well as the advantages and limitations of the application of freely available tools and algorithms in HI voice assessment will also be discussed.

-The rest of the paper is structured as follows: Section 3 describes the dataset used and the glottal flow estimation and feature extraction procedure, while Section 4 presents and discusses the statistical analysis results.
+The rest of the paper is structured as follows: Section 3 presents the dataset used and the analysis part, while Section 4 describes the statistical analyses and discusses the results.
 Finally, Section 5 concludes the work and suggests future research directions.